 Draw upon your faith or spirituality, those who inspire you.

 If you are struggling to cope, your Employee and Family Assistance Program is here to help.
-Professional counsellors are available by phone 24-hours a day, 7 days a week.
+Professional counsellors are available by phone 24-hours a day, 7-days a week.
 Contact EFAP, we're here to help.
-Sources/adapted from:
+Sources: